frewise/frewise.github.io/index.md

 - **Sep 2015 - Jul 2018:** University of Chinese Academy of Sciences (Ph.D)
-- **Sep 2008 - Jul 2011:** Beijing Institute of Genomics, Chinese Academy of Sciences (Master of Bioninformatics)
+- **Sep 2008 - Jul 2011:** Beijing Institute of Genomics, Chinese Academy of Sciences (Master of Bioinformatics)
-- **Sep 2004 - Jul 2008:** Beijing Technology and Business University (Bachlor of Bioengineering)
+- **Sep 2004 - Jul 2008:** Beijing Technology and Business University (Bachelor of Bioengineering)

 <br>